learn-co-curriculum/dsc-feature-selection-methods/README.md

 An example of a wrapper method in linear regression is Recursive Feature Elimination, which starts with all features included in a model and removes them one by one.
 After the model has had a feature removed, whichever subset of features resulted in the least statistically significant deterioration of the model fit will indicate which omitted feature is the least useful for prediction.
 The opposite of this process is Forward Selection, which undergoes the same process in reverse.
 It begins with a single feature and continues to add the next feature that improves model performance the most.

-Let's see a wrapper method in action on the diabetes dataset built into scikit-learn.
-The dataset contains the independent variables age, sex, body mass index, blood pressure, and 6 different blood serum measurements.
-The target variable represents a quantitative measurement progression of diabetes from one year after a baseline observation.

 #### Filter Methods
 Filter methods are feature selection methods carried out as a pre-processing step before even running a model.
 Filter methods work by observing characteristics of how variables are related to one another.
 Depending on the model that is being used, different metrics are used to determine which features will get eliminated and which will remain.
 Typically, filter methods will return a "feature ranking" that will tell you how features are ordered in relation to one another.
 They will remove the variables that are considered redundant.
 It's up to the data scientist to determine the cut-off point at which they will keep the top n features, and this n is usually determined through cross validation.